Trusted Reviews is supported by its audience. If you purchase through links on our site, we may earn a commission. Learn more.

 Features like Speak-to-Chat and Quick Attention mode make it possible to hold conversations while still wearing the headphones, and built-in voice assistance offers convenience for hands-free operation.
 The Adaptive Sound Control builds custom sound profiles based on the locations you frequent most, and there’s 3D sound support with Sony’s 360 Reality Audio.

 The battery life is 30 hours, and we managed to get through a week before needing another charge.
-Battery life is better than the Bose QuietComfort Ultra Headphones but the same as the older model.
-Where the processor granted longer battery on the WF-1000XM4, through various reasons that couldn’t be done here.
-Perhaps we’ll have to wait until the WH-1000XM6 for longer battery.
+Battery life is the same as the older model, so perhaps we’ll have to wait until the WH-1000XM6 for longer battery.

-Audio quality is the most important aspect here, with even more texture and depth heard in the bass frequencies, a richer and more detailed midrange, and a sharper, more expressive high frequency performance.
+Audio quality offers more texture and depth in the low frequencies, with a richer and more detailed midrange, and a more expressive high frequency performance.
 Sony’s best-noise cancelling over-ears so far.

 Reviewer: Kob Monney